 Internationalisation of the Division is an important focus for us all, and Joel will play a key role in encouraging all areas of Health Sciences to enhance their commitment to internationalising teaching, research and service.

 Information for international students considering studying with Health Sciences:

 Jo has a background in applied linguistics and education, with a PhD in intercultural language teaching and learning, and a Graduate Diploma in Second Language Teaching.
 Prior to joining the Health Sciences Divisional Office, Jo worked in administration in the University of Otago's Department of English and Linguistics.

 Working now as an Assistant Research Fellow, Jo splits her time between two roles.
 She is an assistant to the Director of Health Sciences First Year and she provides international student support working with the Associate Dean (International).

-Lois is Divisional Associate Dean (Postgraduate Studies) in the Divisional office though is based at the University of Otago, Christchurch campus.
+Lois is Divisional Associate Dean (Academic) in the Divisional office though is based at the University of Otago, Christchurch campus.
 As well as Associate Dean duties (.3FTE) she is also Associate Professor in Psychological Medicine at the University of Otago, Christchurch (.5FTE) with the remainder of her time working as a professional advisor for a health regulatory authority.